AlloyceOloo/WebScraper/README.md

 # WebScraper
-Web scraper for properties on Property 24
+Web scraper for properties on Property24

+Apache Kafka used as Streaming Platform
+MongoDb used as Data Lake